0xchamin/ai_diary/README.md

 5. Data Center and Energy.
 6. Sentiment Analysis project for Williams.
 7. Super car comparison (???)
+8. Compare and contrast Free versions of LLMs on a *useful* task.

 # Diary

 ## December

+**31st December 2024**
+- Watched [Jhono's AI Art video #2](https://www.youtube.com/watch?v=peTkMmRrxPg&list=PL23FjyM69j910zCdDFVWcjSIKHbSB7NE8&index=2).
+Convolution layers in CNNs apply filters.
+When filters are applied, over an image, the resulting image has brighter areas that got activated from that filter.
+Filters are features that learned.
+Features are start at random and overtime they learn.
+Networks learn useful features from the inputs.
+After applying filters, the subsequent layers to *down-sampling* (e.g. max-pooling).
+    - Key concepts words
+        - padding
+        - stride

+**30th December 2024**
+- Completed NLP-NER project on Nvidia

 **29th December 2024**

-- [xAIGarage.com](https://xaigarage.com) - thought of a new website URL.
+- [xAIGarage.com](https://xaigarage.com), [hummingbirdlabs.ai] - thought of a new website URL.
 Use [nbdev](https://nbdev.fast.ai/) to build a portfolio website.

 **26th December 2024**
 - Created a script to download YouTube comments.
 The goal is to perform sentiment analysis on YouTube video comments.
 Scrape only about 500 comments.